 (6) A reference in these regulations to an annexure includes a document or any other matter accompanying, attached to or annexed to a form.

-[Regulation 3 amended in Gazette 30 Jan 2004 p.
+[Regulation 3 amended by Gazette 30 Jan 2004 p.
 415.]

 4A.
 Notes in the text

 A note included in these regulations (other than in a form in Schedule 3) is explanatory and is not part of these regulations.